 Why not an Amnesty?

 Illegal products are not overseen by a doctor and they remain outside of the treatment plan, there may be potentially dangerous drug interactions that are not known to either the doctor or patient.
-Using recreational or unregulated medicinal cannabis doesn’t guarantee that these products are safe and effective for patients to use.
-Illicit products would not be able to be used by healthcare professionals in hospital settings, so when patients are admitted to hospital there is no capacity to continue there use.
+Using recreational or unregulated cannabis doesn’t guarantee that these products are safe and effective for patients to use.
+Illicit products would not be able to be used by healthcare professionals in hospital settings, so when patients are admitted to hospital there is no capacity to continue their use.

 By providing a legal way for doctors to prescribe approved products, the Queensland Government is looking after the safety of patients and families.